Skip to main content

 The symptoms of indigestion

 Indigestion is the term used to describe a group of symptoms that can occur from time to time when your gut is unhappy.
-Typically, this happens in response to the types of food we consume, as well as if we over-eat bafter we're full up.
+Typically, this happens in response to the types of food we consume, as well as if we over-eat after we're full up.

 This is why indigestion often happens soon after eating.
 The main symptom to look out for is pain or discomfort in the upper stomach.
-Other possible symptoms include:

 These symptoms can be annoying - particularly on Christmas Day - but the good news is they usually go away after a short while and are not a serious health concern.
-This said, if you experience indigestion often and it regularly interupts your life, you can speak to your doctor about treatment.
+This said, if you experience indigestion often and it regularly interrupts your life, you can speak to your doctor about treatment.

 You need to contact the emergency services straight away if you are:

-Vomiting up blood or what looks like black coffee grounds.
+• Vomiting up blood, or what looks like black coffee grounds.

 Some people may think that heartburn - a burning sensation in the lower chest - is linked with indigestion.
-Instead, it's usually a symptom of a separate condition called gastro-oesophageal reflux disease (GORD), where stomach acid travels up into your throat, called the oesophagus or gullet.
+Instead, it's usually a symptom of a separate condition called gastro-oesophageal reflux disease (GORD), where stomach acid travels up into your throat - called the oesophagus or gullet.
 However, heartburn can also be triggered by eating habits around Christmas.

 Continue reading below